 Carbon & Alloy Steel

-Carbon steel is a steel alloy consisting of iron and carbon.
+Carbon steel is an alloy consisting of iron and carbon.
 Several other elements are allowed in carbon steel, with low maximum percentages.
-They are manganese, with a 1.65% maximum, silicon, with a 0.60% maximum, and copper, with a 0.60% maximum.
-Other elements may be present in the steel in quantities too small to affect its properties.
+These elements are manganese, with a 1.65% maximum, silicon, with a 0.60% maximum, and copper, with a 0.60% maximum.
+Other elements may be present in quantities too small to affect its properties.

-There are four types of carbon steel based on the amount of carbon in the alloy.
-Lower carbon steels are softer and more easily formed and steels with a higher carbon content are harder and stronger, but less ductile and harder to machine and weld.
+There are four types of carbon steel based on the amount of carbon present in the alloy.
+Lower carbon steels are softer and more easily formed, and steels with a higher carbon content are harder and stronger, but less ductile, and they become more difficult to machine and weld.
+Below are the properties of the grades of carbon steel we supply:

 - Low Carbon Steel – Composition of 0.05%-0.25% carbon and up to 0.4% manganese.
-Also known as mild steel, it is a low cost material that is easy to shape.
-While not as hard as higher-carbon steels, its surface hardness can be increased by carburizing.
+Also known as mild steel, it is a low-cost material that is easy to shape.
+While not as hard as higher-carbon steels, carburizing can increase its surface hardness.

 - Very High Carbon Steel - Composition of 0.96%-2.1% carbon.
-Its high carbon content makes it an extremely strong material, though it is brittle and requires special handling.
+Its high carbon content makes it an extremely strong material.
+Due to its brittleness, this grade requires special handling.

-O'Neal stocks a wide variety of carbon steel plate, shapes and bar products in the hot rolled condition.
+O'Neal Steel stocks a wide variety of carbon steel plate, shapes, and bar products in the hot rolled condition.
 Contact our staff to select the carbon steel product that is right for your application.

 Angle is a hot rolled, steel angle shape with inside radius corners that is ideal for all structural applications, general fabrication and repairs.View More »